RobertDWhite/W3RDW/content/posts/adsb-kubernetes/index.md

   - /2026/adsb/
 ---

-# Setting Up an ADS‑B Flight Tracker with a Cheap Antenna on Kubernetes (RKE2
+# Setting Up an ADS‑B Flight Tracker with a Cheap Antenna on Kubernetes (RKE2 and ArgoCD)
-+ ArgoCD)

 This is the Kubernetes version of my earlier Docker‑based ADS‑B guide.
 In this setup, everything is defined in YAML and deployed via ArgoCD, so changes are